CampLamp/lampLEDDome/README.md

 # campLAMPLEDdome

+#Hardware Description:

-35 1M sections of rbg LEDs in tubes, 33 leds~ per tube? controlled by a pixelpusher written in java
+35 1.1M sections of rbg LEDs in tubes
+33 leds per tube.
+controlled by a heroicrobotics pixelpusher

+#Software description:

+written in processing java

 #other information
 #5v, bypass switch on?